simplesourcing/simplesagas/README.md

 ### Client API

-Currently the only way to request a Saga and validate its response is via the Saga request and response Kafka topics respectively.
+Currently the only way to request a sagas and validate its response is via the sagas request and response Kafka topics respectively.

-The intention is to build a client API that allows a user to submit a Saga request and query its state, without having to interact directly with Kafka
+The intention is to build a client API that allows a user to submit a sagas request and query its state, without having to interact directly with Kafka
 (though this will still remain an option).